rreece/markdown-memo/09-appendix-a.md

 Primary files edited by the user:

 -   `meta.yaml` - The main metadata file controlling the project in many ways.
--   `*.md` - Any other user-created markdown files, the mark-up of your document.
+-   `*.md` - Any other user-created Markdown files, the markup of your document.

 Optional files: